tytydraco/yessleep/out/Im_exploring_an_abandoned_mall_with_a_ghosthunting_group_A_rescuee_made_our_leader_break_down_in_tears_PART_3.md

 &#x200B;

-There was a depiction of a stickman burning in the middle of the page.
+There was a depiction of a burning stick figure in the middle of the page.

 &#x200B;